INFO-201-Fall-2023/final-project-repositories-anitatan2003/README.md

 Finding Data - need two datasets to start from two different sources!
 Describe datasets with questions provided

-Students and computers - 9789264239555-en.pdf (oecd-ilibrary.org) (book pdf which includes datasets) Where did you download the data (e.g., a web URL)?
+1. Students and computers - https://www.oecd-ilibrary.org/snapshot-of-the-relation-between-computer-use-at-school-and-performance-in-computer-based-assessments_5jrw5q6fj8ns.xls?itemId=%2Fcontent%2Fcomponent%2F9789264239555-table6-en&mimeType=vnd.ms-excel  (book pdf which includes datasets)

-How was the data collected or generated?
-Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?
+Where did you download the data (e.g., a web URL)?
+9789264239555-en.pdf (oecd-ilibrary.org) The data was collected by the Organization for Economic Cooperation and Development.
+The source includes data on whether access to information and technology affects student learning.
 How many observations (rows) are in your data?
+30
 How many features (columns) are in the data?
+6

-Students Perceptions Of AI in Education https://www.kaggle.com/datasets/gianinamariapetrascu/survey-on-students-perceptions-of-ai-in-education Where did you download the data (e.g., a web URL)? https://www.kaggle.com/datasets/gianinamariapetrascu/survey-on-students-perceptions-of-ai-in-education
+2. Students Perceptions Of AI in Education https://www.kaggle.com/datasets/gianinamariapetrascu/survey-on-students-perceptions-of-ai-in-education Where did you download the data (e.g., a web URL)? https://www.kaggle.com/datasets/gianinamariapetrascu/survey-on-students-perceptions-of-ai-in-education
 How was the data collected or generated? = The data was downloaded from a site named “Kaggle”.
 The data in the research presented was collected through an online survey conducted in social media groups and was conducted by a student.
 The survey aimed to gather information on the thoughts of undergraduate students enrolled in the 2nd and 3rd year of study at the Faculty of Cybernetics, Statistics, and Economic Informatics and whether or not they believe artificial intelligence impacts education